NeuhausMatheus/Kubernetes-SLOs-Validator/README.md

 ![alt text](https://github.com/neuhausmatheus/Continuous-Deployment-SLOs/blob/main/images/perf-test.png?raw=true)

 In this image Kubernetes-SLOs-Validator is the Perf-Test which is sending and receiving requests from the application that is being validated, and querying metrics from Metrics Server or Prometheus API to compare with business SLOs.
+All the process is automated, by just in case that we need: the user is able to reach Kubernetes-SLOs-Validator using an ingress or to see reports on Grafana.

 ## How does this project solves that?